Introduction

 Time Stamping method

-Timestamps can be generated via the use of hardware or software.
-In software, timestamps are generated before being passed to hardware for transmission; increasing jitter and path-delay.
-In hardware, timestamping is done close to the wire, allowing precise timestamping.
+Timestamps can be generated either in hardware or in software.
+Software timestamps are generated before being passed to hardware for transmission; increasing jitter and path-delay.
+Hardware timestamping is done close to the wire, providing much better accuracy.

 [no] show